-In a new study, researchers investigated the frequency of anemia, and if it was present, they looked at the etiology of anemia in patients who have hypothyroidism.
+In a study, researchers investigated the frequency of anemia, and if it was present, they looked at the etiology of anemia in patients who have hypothyroidism.

 Their findings were published online in late December 2011in the article “Characteristics of anemia in subclinical and overt hypothyroid patients.”
-The article will appear in an upcoming issue of the Endocrine Journal.
+The article will appear in an issue of the Endocrine Journal.

 A total of 400 patients participated in the study, and these patients were broken out into 3 groups:

 - 100 of the study participants had overt hypothyroidism (overt hypothyroid group)

 - 100 of the participants had subclinical hypothyroidism (subclinical hypothyroid group)